leberSmeaton/leberSmeaton/README.md

 ✨ How can you reach me? ✨
-I am currently looking for both a coding job and a mentor in Melbourne, Australia.
+I am currently looking for both a graduate developer position and a mentor in Melbourne, Australia.
 Please reach out on my [Linked In.](https://www.linkedin.com/in/bella-leber-smeaton/)